The Archive as Medium

 The Cold War was, in Latin America, not merely a cultural influence, but a political battlefield that split factions along the lines of Socialist Internationalism and American Neoliberalism, often in combination with armed conflict.
 To my knowledge, this was also the case in the Middle East, where non-aligned countries such as Iraq and Syria were largely shaped in their interactions with the West by Soviet interests; visual culture of the time, in particular the spread of socialist realism and its adaptation to local tropes (most “official” artists of the generation, endorsed by the regimes, had been trained in the Soviet Union), was the consequence of continued cultural exchange of the kind promoted by VOKS.
 The last photographic exhibitions of that kind documented by Shapovalov took place in Bogota as late as the end of the 1980s, organized by the Central Bank in the country’s largest library, and were well attended by groups of school students who toured the historical downtown in groups, visiting cultural landmarks.

 Shapovalov insists on what gave a title to his Moscow talk: Archives that were never meant to be kept.
-In their suspended state, these archives ceased being historical images alone, and through becoming latent – they might suddenly awake again anytime, unexpectedly – they have transformed into cultural objects in the same way that the video tapes that can no longer be played because the technology to do so fell out of use, are kept in museums under glass vitrines as if dealing with precious archaeological artefacts.
+In their suspended state, these archives ceased being historical images alone, and through becoming latent –they might suddenly awake again anytime, unexpectedly– they have transformed into cultural objects in the same way that the videotapes that can no longer be played because the technology to do so fell out of use, are kept in museums under glass vitrines as if dealing with precious archaeological artifacts.
 The material, according to the artists, is exiled from history and exists outside of historical time.
 This only proves the correlation between images and the concreteness of lived time, so that systems of images can only become activated (and therefore semantically meaningful) in a correlation between structures of power, temporal continuity and cultural meaning, no matter how remote the referent.
-The irrelevance of the subject matter in an operational semantics leads us to think more seriously about the exhaustion of photographic images caused by the implosion of historical images.
+The irrelevance of the subject matter in operational semantics leads us to think more seriously about the exhaustion of photographic images caused by the implosion of historical images.